Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 In the case of MSX-DOS drivers, the driver flags byte is always zero, and no information about driver version number or driver name is returned.

-For Nextor 3 drivers, bits 0 and 2 of the drivers flags will always be returned as set.
-In Nextor 2 a driver could be "drive-based" or "device-based" (in Nextor 3 all drivers are "device-based"), and implementing the DRV_CONFIG routine was optional in Nextor 2 (it's mandatory in Nextor 3).
+For Nextor 3 drivers, bits 0 and 2 of the driver flags will always be returned as set.
+These bits reflect Nextor 2 concepts that no longer apply: in Nextor 2 a driver could be "drive-based" or "device-based" (all Nextor 3 drivers follow the model that was called "device-based"), and could optionally implement a `DRV_CONFIG` routine (which doesn't exist in Nextor 3); both bits are kept always set for compatibility with existing applications.

 In Nextor 2 a driver name was at most 32 characters long, but in Nextor 3 it can be up to 255 bytes.
 The "extended driver name flag" determines how the driver name is returned:

-- If not set: if the driver name has 32 characters or less, its name is returned with spaces padding to the right up to 3 characters; otherwise, only the first 32 characters are returned (Nextor 2 compatible format).
+- If not set: if the driver name has 32 characters or less, its name is returned padded with spaces to the right up to 32 characters; otherwise, only the first 32 characters are returned (Nextor 2 compatible format).
-- If set: the full name of the driver if it has 55 characters or less, zero-terminated; otherwise, the first 55 characters of the driver name, plus a terminating zero.
+- If set: the full name of the driver is returned if it has 55 characters or less, zero-terminated; otherwise, the first 55 characters of the driver name, plus a terminating zero.

 There's no way to know if the driver name returned by this function call is truncated (longer than 32 or 55 characters depending on the extended driver name flag value used).
-If you need to retrieve the full driver name you should use [_CDRVR](#311-call-a-routine-in-a-device-driver-_cdrvr-7bh) to invoke the "get string" driver query directly on the driver; see [the Nextor Driver Development Guide](TODO: link) for the details about this query.
+If you need to retrieve the full driver name you should use [_CDRVR](#311-call-a-routine-in-a-device-driver-_cdrvr-7bh) to invoke the "get driver information string" driver query directly on the driver; see _[4.5.2.
+Driver query 2: get driver information string](Nextor%203.0%20Driver%20Development%20Guide.md#452-driver-query-2-get-driver-information-string)_ in the Nextor Driver Development Guide for the details about this query.

 ### 3.9.
 Get information about a drive letter (_GDLI, 79h)